estanislaocrivos/embedded-c-patterns/README.md

 The opaque object pattern is a design pattern that hides the implementation details of an object from the user.
 It provides a clean interface for interacting with the object while keeping its internal structure hidden.
 This pattern is useful for encapsulating complex data structures and providing a simple API for users.
 The opaque object pattern was implemented in the `opaque` source and header files.
 This patter allows for the creation of multiple instances of the same object type.

+## Factory pattern

+The factory pattern is a creational design pattern that provides an interface for creating different objects with a common base interface.
+It allows for flexibility in object creation based on the available types.
+The factory pattern was implemented in the `factory` source and header files.

 ## Prerequisites

 To build and run this project locally, make sure you have the following installed: